moskomule/moskomule/README.md

 ### News

+* I will serve as a meetup chair for NeurIPS 2021.
 * My research proposals have been accepted by JSPS, MSRA, and RIISE at UTokyo!
 * Our paper “Decomposing Normal and Abnormal Features of Medical Images for Content-based Image Retrieval” is accepted at ML4H 2020.
 * We hosted a virtual NeurIPS meetup and Women in ML in Japan https://neuripsmeetupjapan.github.io!